Casirivimab/imdevimab: Regulatory Actions

 In February 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) started a rolling review of data on the REGN‑COV2 antibody combination (casirivimab/imdevimab), which is being co-developed by Regeneron Pharmaceuticals, Inc. and F. Hoffman-La Roche, Ltd (Roche) for the treatment and prevention of COVID19.
 In February 2021, the CHMP concluded that the combination, also known as REGN-COV2, can be used for the treatment of confirmed COVID19 in people who do not require supplemental oxygen and who are at high risk of progressing to severe COVID19.

 The Central Drugs Standards Control Organisation (CDSCO) in India, on 5 May 2021, granted an Emergency Use Authorization to Roche (Genentech) and Regeneron for use of the casirivimab/imdevimab cocktail in the country.
 The announcement came in light of the second wave of the COVID19 pandemic in India.
 Roche India maintains partnership with Cipla, thereby permitting the latter to market the drug in the country.

-In July 2021, the US FDA revised the emergency use authorization (EUA) for REGEN‑COV (casirivimab and imdevimab, administered together) authorizing REGEN‑COV for emergency use as post-exposure prophylaxis (prevention) for COVID19 in people aged twelve years of age and older weighing at least 40 kg who are at high risk for progression to severe COVID19, including hospitalization or death.
-REGEN‑COV remains authorized for the treatment of mild-to-moderate COVID19 in people aged twelve years of age and older weighing at least 40 kg with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progression to severe COVID19, including hospitalization or death.